RiskoZoSlovenska/RZSMaze/README.md

 RZSMaze:createLoops(loopChance)
-	* loopChance - a number between 0 and 1, giving the % chance each Cell will attempt to connect to an adjacent one.
-A value of 1 does not guarantee that every Cell will be connected with every Cell, and any value above 0 does not guarantee any new connections being made.
+	* loopPercentage - a number between 0 and 1, giving the % of cells that will attempt to make an extra connection to an adjacent cell.
+In some cases, such as this number being quite high, the desired percentage will not be achieved.
+		Recommended to be set to numbers less than 0.4.
 		Optional, defaults to 0.2
+	* maxAttempts - the maximum number of attempts to take when attempting to create an extra connection.
+		Attempts may fail when there are already many connections.
+		Optional, defaults to 5.

 	Returns:
 	* a list of dictionaries each holding data about a created loop, in the format